ng-Classic/ng-classic/aio/content/tutorial/first-app/first-app-lesson-08.md

 * Your app will display a list of elements from the new data set using `ngFor`

 ## Conceptual preview of ngFor
 In Angular, `ngFor` is a specific type of [directive](guide/built-in-directives) used to dynamically repeat data in a template.
-In plain JavaScript you would use a for loop - ngFor provides similar functionality for Angular Classictemplates.
-We use [Angular Classictemplate syntax](guide/template-syntax) to specify the details for the directive.
+In plain JavaScript you would use a for loop - ngFor provides similar functionality for Angular Classic templates.
+We use [Angular Classic template syntax](guide/template-syntax) to specify the details for the directive.

 You can utilize `ngFor` to iterate over arrays and even asynchronous values.
 In this lesson, you'll add a new array of data to iterate over.